Clustering4Ever/Clustering4Ever/README.md

 Basic usages of implemented algorithms are exposed with **BeakerX and Jupyter notebook** through binder :arrow_right:
  [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Clustering4Ever/Notebooks/master).

-They also can be download directly from our [Notebooks](https://github.com/Clustering4Ever/Notebooks) repository under different format as **Jupyter** or **SparkNotebook**.
+They also can be downloaded directly from our [Notebooks](https://github.com/Clustering4Ever/Notebooks) repository under different format as **Jupyter** or **SparkNotebook**.

 ## Miscellaneous

 ### Helper functions to generate Clusterizable collections

-You can easily generate your collections with basic Clusterizable using helpers in `org.clustering4ever.util.{ArrayAndSeqTowardGVectorImplicit, ScalaCollectionImplicits, SparkImplicits}` or explore Clusterizable and EasyClusterizable for more advanced usages.
+You can easily generate your collections with basic `Clusterizable` using helpers in `org.clustering4ever.util.{ArrayAndSeqTowardGVectorImplicit, ScalaCollectionImplicits, SparkImplicits}` or explore `Clusterizable` and `EasyClusterizable` for more advanced usages.

 ### [References](https://github.com/Clustering4Ever/Clustering4Ever/wiki/5.-References)